Calm With Horses is released in cinemas nationwide on Friday 13th March

-Douglas (Cosmo Jarvis) is an ex-semi-professional boxer.
-Whose boxing career ended suddenly on accidentally killing another young man in the ring.
-His life since stuck in a trap of servitude to the Devers family led by Paudi (Ned Dennehy) and his slightly more respectable brother Hector (David Wilmot).
-Their large extended family ruling the towns local drug scene with an iron grip of violence and fear.
-While Douglas provides his brute strength in further enabling the control the family business wields.
-His talents held on leash by the violent and controlling young Dympna (Barry Keoghan).
+In both style and tone, Calm With Horses owes much to Animal Kingdom and Bullhead, as themes of crime, substance misuse and masculinity are laced with a far more nuanced exploration of social entrapment.
+Douglas (Cosmo Jarvis) is an ex-semi-professional boxer whose career ended following the accidental death of another young man in the ring.
+Since then, his life has been stuck in a trap of servitude to the Devers family led by Paudi (Ned Dennehy) and his brother Hector (David Wilmot).
+The Devers rule the town’s local drug scene with an iron grip using Douglas’ brute strength to further their social control – his talents held on the leash of the young Dympna (Barry Keoghan).

-As Douglas’ world slowly changes with Jack needing to move to a special school near Cork.
-The Devers instruct him and Dympna to carry out a punishment beating of a local man.
-Who has been accused of sexually molesting one of the Dever’s girls.
+Douglas splits his duty to the family with the needs of his ex-girlfriend Ursula (Niamh Algar) and their five-year-old autistic son Jack (Kiljan Moroney).
+But his relationship with both mother and son is shrouded by the violence of his day job and the dirty money he brings home.
+As Douglas’ world slowly changes and Jack needs to move to a special school near Cork, the Devers instructs him and Dympna to carry out a punishment beating of a local man who has been accused of sexually molesting one of the Dever’s girls.
 However, what starts as an act of violent retribution soon takes Douglas down a much darker road of no return.

 Director: Nick Rowland